Home Store Contact Us Site Map

 1. Master these 10 commonly-misspelled words:

-a lot, because, definite, doesn’t, friend, necessary, occasion, separate, sincerely, and tomorrow.
+Many spellers can improve their writing simply by mastering these ten words: because, a lot, definite, doesn’t, friend, necessary, occasion, separate, sincerely, and tomorrow.
 (For a longer list, please see our list of 102 Frequently Misspelled Words.)
+These ten words account for a large number of frequent spelling errors.

 a lot of money